benjamin051000/modpack-factory/README.md

 - sodium (mc1.21.5-0.6.11-neoforge)
 ```

-Notice that two new files have been created, `mcproject.toml` and `lock.toml`:
+Notice that two new files have been created, `mcproject.toml` and `mcproject.lock.toml`:

 ```toml
 # mcproject.toml